frePPLe/frepple/doc/user-guide/modeling-wizard/manufacturing-capacity/resources.rst

 ============ ================= ===========================================================
 Field        Type              Description
 ============ ================= ===========================================================
-name         non-empty string  The resource name. location     location          The resource location. type         non-empty string  | Possible values are : "Default", "Buckets", "Infinite"
+name         non-empty string  Unique name of the resource. location     location          The resource location. type         non-empty string  | Possible values are : "Default", "Buckets", "Infinite"
                                | For continuous resources, the Default type should be used.